jmwind/jmwind.dev/site/index.md

 socialImage: ""
 ---

 The world needs more innovation and building than ever, but we're getting <ins>[slower](https://patrickcollison.com/fast)</ins>.
-This book will help you to see root causes in yourself, your teams, and company and concrete tools to get back to building fast.
+This book will help you to see root causes in yourself, your teams, and company and give you concrete tools to get back to building fast.